 Building a Little Bridge

 One day I told my friend, Sean Coates, that I wanted to build a teeny-tiny weather app from servers to pixels.
-At the time, apart from some HTML/CSS and a heavy dose of gumption, I didn’t have any of the requisite skills.
-But I wanted to create a Minimum Viable Product (MVP) with only enough bare-bones functionality to make it work well.
+I wanted to create a Minimum Viable Product (MVP) with only enough bare-bones functionality to make it work well.

 In traditional Sean fashion, he replied: